Zen to Go Logo

 Rumors, misunderstandings, and widespread distrust.

-Establish clear channels and encourage feedback meetings.
+Establish clear channels and promote feedback meetings.

 Lack of recognition

-Implement a simple yet consistent recognition program.
+Implement a simple but consistent recognition program.

 Chronic workload overload

-Burnout, frequent errors, and increased absenteeism.
+Burnout, frequent mistakes, and increased absenteeism.

-Review the distribution of tasks and promote active breaks.
+Review task distribution and promote active breaks.

 Lack of clarity in roles